 political knowledge, attitudes, opinions, and behaviors evolve over time as a result of various communicative processes.
 Kleinman has coauthored articles in the Journal of Communication, Political

-production, including both scripted digital video shooting and unscripted live multi-camera television production.
-He has worked in various positions for small independent film production studios, major television shows (ABC’s The View), and
+television production, including both scripted digital video shooting and unscripted live multi-camera television production.
+He has worked in various positions for small independent film production studios, major television shows (ABC’s The View),

 James Lenze has over two dozen publications or presentations focusing on virtual worlds, curriculum development, instructional technology, distance education, communications media, and synthetic writing.
 After earning his PhD, he spent three years as